ZeitgeberH/patchview/docs/installation.rst

     $ curl  -OL https://github.com/zeitgeberH/patchview/tarball/master

-Once you have a copy of the source, use Conda to create an virtual enviroment:
+Once you have a copy of the source, use Conda to create an virtual environment:

 .. code-block:: console